biocore/qiime/doc/scripts/parallel_assign_taxonomy_blast.rst

 **Example:**

-Assign taxonomy to all sequences in the input file (-i) via five (-O) independent jobs using BLAST with the id to taxonomy mapping file (-t) and reference sequence template file (-r), and write the results (-o) to /home/qiime_user/out/.
-BE SURE TO SPECIFY FULL PATHS!
+Assign taxonomy to all sequences in the input file (-i) using BLAST with the id to taxonomy mapping file (-t) and reference sequences file (-r), and write the results (-o) to $PWD/blast_assigned_taxonomy/.
+ALWAYS SPECIFY ABSOLUTE FILE PATHS (absolute path represented here as $PWD, but will generally look something like /home/ubuntu/my_analysis/).

 ::

-	parallel_assign_taxonomy_blast.py -O 5 -i /home/qiime_user/inseqs.fasta -t /home/qiime_user/at_id_to_taxonomy.txt -r /home/qiime_user/at_refseqs.fasta -o /home/qiime_user/out/
+	parallel_assign_taxonomy_blast.py -i $PWD/inseqs.fasta -t $PWD/id_to_tax.txt -r $PWD/refseqs.fasta -o $PWD/blast_assigned_taxonomy/